All images © by Roberto Piperno, owner of the domain. Write to romapip@quipo.it.

 Details of the fountain

-The inscription commemorates the gift of a free water supply by Pope Benedict XIV to Collegio Germanico (an institution founded by Pope Gregory XIII in the second half of the XVIth century to promote Catholicism in Germany) which owned most of the land south of Bracciano.
+The inscription commemorates the gift of a free water supply by Pope Benedict XIV to Collegio Germanico (an institution founded by Pope Gregory XIII in the second half of the XVIth century to promote Catholicism in Germany) which owned most of the land south of the Bracciano Lake.

-The water came from a Roman aqueduct which was reactivated in 1612 by Pope Paul V and ended at Fontanone dell'Acqua Paola.
+The Roman aqueduct was reactivated in 1612 by Pope Paul V and ended at Fontanone dell'Acqua Paola.
 The Pope placed his coat of arms and a lengthy inscription also where the aqueduct crossed Via Aurelia.

 over a most dreary thistle-grown part of the Campagna, with